HolicFR/Learning-c/README.md

 - learnt how to use obsidian
 - wrote notes about variables that includes :
 - definition of variables
 - rules of variables in c

+26/07 - 18/08
+- Uploaded Notes for unreal engine 5 tools

 created while learning C And streaming on Youtube:@LitCode.